Street Typer

 Final ASCII-style animation for the same ultimate sequence.

-Lastly, we also developed a variey of media to define our branding and make our game accessible to anyone interested in playing it.
-This includes logo work, posters, cover art, key art, merchandise, and other deliverables.
+Lastly, we prepared for showcase, and I took on the responsibility of managing our game presence online.
+I developed a variety of media to define our branding and ensure our game was accessible to anyone interested in playing it.
+This included logo work, posters, cover art, key art, merchandise, and other deliverables.

 Street Typer poster.